Skip to content

 • How much inventory of those products you already have in stock and how much will need to be manufactured (by you or your manufacturing partners).

 As mentioned above, it may be a good idea to give your 3PL partner a seat at the table during your holiday sales planning discussions.
-Some 3PLs – like Amazon Multi-Channel Fulfillment (MCF) – can provide expert insights on inventory management, order fulfillment, and supply chain management that can really help you crystallize your sales plan.
+Some 3PL services—like Amazon Multichannel Fulfillment (MCF)—can provide expert insights on inventory management, order fulfillment, and supply chain management that can really help you crystallize your sales plan.
+And because MCF is part of Amazon Supply Chain Services (ASCS), Amazon’s end-to-end supply chain solution, you also get access to other supply chain services that your business might need, like ground freight, warehousing & distribution, and more.

 Step #2: Make an inbounding plan

-Before creating the inbounding plan, you should check with your 3PL regarding a few potential issues:
+Before taking the next step, creating the inbounding plan, check with your 3PL regarding a few potential issues:

 Capacity

-Check to see if your 3PL has enough capacity to handle the volume of orders that you expect to have during the holiday season.
-If your 3PL does not have the capability to inbound, store, pick, pack, and ship your products, you may need to look for other 3PL partners to help handle your holiday season order fulfillment.
+Make sure your 3PL has enough capacity to handle the volume of orders that you expect during the holiday season.
+If your 3PL can’t inbound, store, pick, pack, and ship your products, you may need to look for other 3PL partners to help handle your holiday ecommerce fulfillment.
 Be aware that some 3PLs may charge you for the cost of hiring additional staff required to handle your holiday season orders.

 Surcharges

 Find out which surcharges your 3PL imposes.
-Some 3PLs have a surcharge for order fulfillment and other services rendered during the peak period, and they may have other surcharges as well including zonal surcharges and fuel surcharges.
-It’s important to get a grasp of the true cost of your order fulfillment during the holidays – as this will enable you to budget appropriately.
+Some have a surcharge for order fulfillment and other services rendered during the peak period, along with other fees, including zonal and fuel surcharges.
+It’s important to get a grasp of the true cost of your order fulfillment during the holidays, as this will enable you to budget appropriately.

 Global presence